maxexcloo/Minstall/README.md

 =====

 Run on a freshly installed server under root, may not work under an already setup server!
 No warranty.
-For help visit www.excloo.com and contact me using any method shown!
+For help visit #minstall on Freenode and ask your question (I'm busy with school so repsonse times may be slow...)

 Instructions
 ============